Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

 ENERGY STAR certified product model listings shall be limited to NRCan’s Searchable product list.
 No fee shall be charged to ENERGY STAR program participants to send certification information to NRCan, including a submission to add or remove certified product models, from NRCan’s Searchable product list.

-The certification body shall provide a report to NRCan of product models tested every month for the purposes of ENERGY STAR certified product listings.
-For product models that fail verification testing, the certification body shall report the failure to NRCan within two (2) working days.
-For detailed reporting requirements, see Annex A – Heat-Recovery Ventilator and Energy-Recovery Ventilator (H/ERV) Roles and Responsibilities for ENERGY STAR Canada, as published on NRCan’s website.
+- Reporting verification testing results to NRCan.
+For product models that fail verification testing, the certification body shall report the failure to NRCan within five (5) business days of receipt of the lab report test results from the third-party laboratory that performed the test.
+For detailed verification testing reporting requirements, see Annex B – Heat-Recovery Ventilator and Energy-Recovery Ventilator (H/ERV) Certification and Disqualification Procedures for ENERGY STAR Canada, as published on NRCan’s website.
 No other procedures will be considered valid for the purposes of ENERGY STAR certification unless approved in writing and communicated to program Participants by NRCan.

 10. Effective Date